apache/trafficserver/doc/admin-guide/logging/examples.en.rst

 ==================================

 This example mirrors the one above but also sets a ```pipe_buffer_size``` of 1024 * 1024 for the pipe.
-This can be set on a per-pipe basis but is not available on FreeBSD dists of ATS.
+This can be set on a per-pipe basis but is only available on Linux (later than 2.6.35).
 If this field is not set, the pipe buffer will default to the OS default size.

 .. code:: yaml